KineticPreProcessor/KPP/docs/source/tech_info/06_info_for_kpp_developers.rst

 request is made to any branch of `https://github.com/KineticPreProcessor/KPP
 <https://github.com/KineticPreProcessor/KPP>`_.
 This is the
 recommended setting.
+But you can restrict this so that only pushes or pull requests to certain branches will trigger the C-I tests.

-File :file:`ci-testing-script.sh` executes all of the C-I tests whenever a push or a pull request is made to the KPP Github repository.
-If you add a new C-I tests, be sure to update the :code:`for` loop in this file.
+File :file:`ci-testing-script.sh` executes all of the C-I tests whenever a push or a pull request is made to the selected branches in the KPP Github repository.
+If you add new C-I tests, be sure to update the:code:`for` loop in this file.

 .. _running-ci-tests-locally: